History of Accessibility in Parks

 The mission of a public park—perhaps even its definition—is to provide an open space that is free and accessible to all.
 Sadly, accessibility for people with disabilities has not always figured into this definition.

-A municipality as old as New York City provides many challenges in making aging infrastructure ADA compatible.
+A municipality as old as New York City provides many challenges in making aging infrastructure compatible with the Americans with Disabilities Act (ADA).
 Its subway system, for example, is still decades away from providing access to people with disabilities in all of its 468 stations, and even the Parks Department's Arsenal headquarters was not fully accessible until 2005.
 Before then, maintenance workers would have to put temporary ramps in place for wheelchair-bound visitors.

 The Parks Department is working to update its facilities so they are accessible to everyone and has made great strides in the years since President George H.W.
 Bush signed the original Americans with Disabilities Act in 1990.